 Small businesses can submit a Project Pitch at any time.
-Small businesses that have been invited to submit a full proposal can submit at any time during a submission window.
+Small businesses that have been invited to submit a full proposal can submit a proposal based on that Project Pitch at any time during one of the submission windows listed above.